IT2810/Go-Full/README.md

 `yarn start` or `expo start`

 ### Testing the app
 Testing some of the functionality might be difficult as the graphs base themselves on drinking over a long period of time.
-We recommend bringing the app to Samfunnet for a real test.
+We recommend bringing the app to Samfundet for a real test.

 Jokes aside we have included a few test events that show of the functionality.
 There is also a line in AppProvider that can be uncommented to test notifications without having to wait 15 minutes.